AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/customize-app.md

    ![Edit the shoppable moment](assets/customize-app/edit-shoppable-moment.png)

 1. Tap or click **Preview** at the top-right of the window to see your changes.
 The preview of the demo app opens in a new tab.
-Click refresh on the browser to test the positioning and make adjustments as needed.
+Click refresh on the browser to test the positioning and make adjustments as needed in the editor.

 Now you understand how creating new content and referencing it as a Content Fragment in your app can be completed without any development cycles.